Rhonda Head v. Ohio Parole Board

 On March 30, 2018 the Ohio Justice and Policy Center and the law firm Thompson Hine filed a complaint against OPB in the Franklin County Court of Common Pleas challenging these policies.
 The plaintiff, Rhonda Head, was sentenced to 15 years to life on charges of murder and kidnapping.
 Though Ms. Head presented a strong case for parole on her first application in 2016—including two job offers and a stable residence waiting for her, numerous recommendation letters, a strong record of completion and even founding numerous rehabilitative programs while in prison, and a positive evaluation by a psychologist—her application was denied.
 The lawsuit seeks a declaration from the court that OPB’s unwritten policies violate its obligation to provide “meaningful consideration” to applicants.
 Courts cannot order OPB to release inmates, but can find that OPB’s decision was based on impermissible considerations and order reconsideration.

-On May 11 Defendant filed a Motion to Dismiss; on June 8 Plaintiff filed a Memorandum in Opposition; and on June 20 Defendant filed its Reply.
-We await a ruling on the motion.
+On May 11, 2018 Defendant filed a Motion to Dismiss the lawsuit; on June 8 Plaintiff filed a Memorandum in Opposition; and on June 20 Defendant filed its Reply.

-On August 17 Plaintiff filed her Initial Joint Disclosure of Witnesses and First Requests for Production of Documents.
+On August 17, 2018, Plaintiff filed her Initial Joint Disclosure of Witnesses and First Requests for Production of Documents.
 On August 21 Defendant filed a Motion to Stay Discovery pending a ruling on its Motion to Dismiss.
 On September 4 Plaintiff filed her Memorandum in Opposition.
-We await a ruling on the motion.